vickneee/virtual-pet/README.md

 # Virtual Pet

-Virtual Pet is an application where the user walks a virtual pet.
-The pet is represented by an icon that moves around the canvas.
-Whenever the user moves the mouse over the canvas, the pet starts moving towards the mouse cursor.
-Once the pet has reached the mouse cursor, it stops moving.
-The pet also stops moving if the user moves the mouse cursor outside the canvas.
+An application called "Virtual Pet" allows users to take virtual pets for walks.
+An symbol that rotates across the canvas represents the pet.
+The pet begins to travel in the direction of the mouse cursor whenever the user moves the mouse across the canvas.
+The pet stops moving when it reaches the mouse cursor.
+Additionally, if the user moves the mouse pointer outside the canvas, the pet stops moving.